radiomicsgroup/SpinFlowSim/examples/tutorial1.md

 ## Generating a new network from histology <a name="drawing-net"></a>
 With SpinFlowSim, one can simulate flow in realistic capillary networks that have been carefully reconstructed from histology.
-Here we show an example of a Hematoxylin and Eosin (HE) image of a mouse kidney slice, where a vascular network has been segmented by tracing visible capillaries.
+Here we show an example of a Hematoxylin and Eosin (HE) image of a mouse kidney slice, where a vascular network has been segmented by tracing visible capillaries manually.
 The network is made of 26 nodes, connected among each other through 37 straight capillaries.
+A characteristic radius for each capillary has also been obtained by averaging radius measuerements performed at the extremities and in the middle of the capillary.

 <div align="center">
   <img src="https://github.com/radiomicsgroup/SpinFlowSim/blob/main/examples/imgs/kidneynet.png" width="750" height="auto">